 - Open Disk Management.

-- Locate your portable hard drive and right click it.
+- Right-click your portable hard drive and choose Format from the menu.

 - Enter the label for your hard drive, choose File system type.

-- Press OK and wait until your portable hard drive is formated.
+- Press OK and wait until your portable hard drive is formatted.

 If you’re still having issues with your hardware or you simply want to avoid them for the future, we recommend you to download this tool (100% safe and tested by us) to fix various PC problems, such as hardware failure, but also file loss and malware.